-For matters falling within the scope of the regulating powers granted to the Planning Commission by Section 13-4-302 and 13-4-303, Tennessee Code Annotated, any person or persons, or any board, taxpayer, department, or bureau of the Town aggrieved by any decision, finding or interpretation of the Planning Commission may seek review by a court of record of such decision, finding or interpretation, in the manner provided by the laws of the State of Tennessee.
-Decisions, findings and interpretations of the Planning Commission with regard to the standards and extent of improvements required for subdivision approval shall in all cases be final administrative decisions.
+For matters falling within the scope of the regulating powers granted to the Planning Commission by Section 134302 and 134303, Tennessee Code Annotated, any person or persons, or any board, taxpayer, department, or bureau of the Town aggrieved by any decision, finding or interpretation of the Planning Commission may seek review by a court of record of such decision, finding or interpretation, in the manner provided by the laws of the State of Tennessee.
+Decisions, findings and interpretations of the Planning Commission regarding the standards and extent of improvements required for subdivision approval shall be final administrative decisions.
 Other appeals shall be as follows:

+7.2.1 Legislative Body

-- 7.2.1 Legislative Body.
-Matters submitted to the Planning Commission pertaining to the widening, narrowing, relocation, vacation, change in use, acceptance, acquisition, sale or lease of any street or public way, place or property may upon disapproval by the Planning Commission be overruled by the Mayor and Board of Alderman by a majority vote of its membership. - 7.2.2 Board of Zoning Appeals.
+Matters submitted to the Planning Commission pertaining to the widening, narrowing, relocation, vacation, change in use, acceptance, acquisition, sale or lease of any street or public way, place or property may upon disapproval by the Planning Commission be overruled by the Mayor and Board of Alderman by a majority vote of its membership.

+7.2.2 Board of Zoning Appeals

 Matters pertaining to the building official's interpretation of the zoning ordinances may be appealed to the Board of Zoning Appeals in accordance with the provisions of the zoning ordinance.